groundtruth/pozi_api/README.md

 performing [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete)
 operations and basic querying on spatial data in Postgres tables.

-It is a generic tool that allows for specific APIs to be defined by creating purpose-built database tables for it to run on.
+It is a generic tool that allows for specific APIs to be defined by running it on purpose-built database tables.

 ## Setup